rm511130/Physna_User_Manual/README.md

 ## 6. Architecture <a name="Architecture"><a/>

 Physna is a cloud-based platform installed as an isolated single tenant in order to guarantee complete control and isolation of your work and valuable data.
-The architecture diagram shown below represents all the key services used by Physna:
+The architecture diagram shown below represents all the key services used by Physna.

 ![architecture](./images/architecture.jpg)

-Physna uses an API 1st design approach to its solution development as can be concluded from the diagram above.
-The documentation pertaining to the publicly available API calls can be found here:  https://api.physna.com/v2/docs
+Physna is only available on GCP (Google Cloud Platform).
+Physna's adoption of an API 1st design approach means that the cloud hosting the services is not as important as the public API services.
+The documentation pertaining to the publicly available API calls can be found at  https://api.physna.com/v2/docs and is in constant evolution.

+## 7. Security <a name="Security"><a/>

+# Trusted cloud infrastructure
+Physna leverages GCP's secure-by-design infrastructure, built-in protection, and global network to protect your information, identities, applications, and devices.
+Our stack builds security through progressive layers that deliver true defense in depth at scale.

+# Encryption by default, at rest and in transit
+We encrypt data in transit and at rest, ensuring that it can only be accessed by authorized roles and services with audited access to the encryption keys.

+# Continuous Availability
+Infrastructure underpins how Google Cloud delivers services that meet our high standards for performance, resilience, availability, correctness, and security.
+Physna takes advantage of native Google features and services to maintain its high-availability goals.